Sarthak221198/Netflix-Clone-DevSecOps/README.md

 sudo systemctl status grafana-server

 # Step 7: Access Grafana Web Interface
-Open a web browser and navigate to Grafana using your server's IP address.
-The default port for Grafana is 3000.
-Example:
+To access Grafana, open your web browser and enter your server's IP address followed by port 3000:

 http://<your-server-ip>:3000

-You'll be prompted to log in to Grafana.
-The default username is "admin," and the default password is also "admin."
+When the login screen appears, use the default credentials:

+- Username: admin
+- Password: admin

 # Change the Default Password
-When you log in for the first time, Grafana will prompt you to change the default password for security reasons.
-Follow the prompts to set a new password.
+Upon first login, Grafana will ask you to change the default password.
+Follow the prompts to set a secure password before proceeding.

 # Add Prometheus Data Source

-To visualize metrics, add a data source:
+To visualize metrics in Grafana, you need to add Prometheus as a data source:

-1. Click on the gear icon (⚙️) in the left sidebar to open the "Configuration" menu.
+1. Click on the ⚙️ (gear icon) in the left sidebar to open Configuration.
-2. Select "Data Sources."
+2. Navigate to Data Sources and click Add data source.
 3. Click on the "Add data source" button.
-4. Choose "Prometheus" as the data source type.
+4. Choose Prometheus from the list.
-5. In the "HTTP" section:
-   - Set the "URL" to http://localhost:9090 (assuming Prometheus is running on the same server).
+5. Under the HTTP section, set the URL to http://localhost:9090 (assuming Prometheus is running on the same  machine).
-6. Click the "Save & Test" button to ensure the data source is working.
+6. Click Save & Test to verify the connection.

 # Import a Dashboard
 To make it easier to view metrics, you can import a pre-configured dashboard:

-1. Click on the "+" (plus) icon in the left sidebar to open the "Create" menu.
+1. Click on the + (plus icon) in the left sidebar and select Dashboard.
-2. Select "Dashboard."
-3. Click on the "Import" dashboard option.
+2. Choose the Import option.
-4. Enter the dashboard code you want to import (e.g., code 1860).
+3. Enter the dashboard ID (e.g., 1860) and click Load.
+4. Select Prometheus as the data source..
 5. Click the "Load" button.
-6. Select the data source you added (Prometheus) from the dropdown.
-7. Click on the "Import" button.
+6. Click on the "Import" button.

 You should now have a Grafana dashboard set up to visualize metrics from Prometheus.

 # Configure Prometheus Plugin Integration

-Integrate Jenkins with Prometheus to monitor the CI/CD pipeline.
+To monitor your CI/CD pipeline, configure Jenkins to work with Prometheus by enabling the appropriate plugins and setting up metric collection.
+This will allow you to track build performance, resource usage, and system health effectively.

 ```